elemenofi/armysim/src/game/entities/readme.md

 The candidates are the subordinates of the superior officer, a roll will decide who gets promoted.

 # Deciding factors
 1. Seniority
-You get seniority by spending time in the forces, the lower the rank the more important seniority is when deciding promotions.
+You get seniority by spending time in the forces.

-2. Soldier prestige
-You get soldier recognition by attending field exercises.

-3. Officer prestige
-You get officer recognition by attending office meetings.

-4. Officer merits
+2. Officer merits
-You get merits by your actions as an officer.
+You get merits by your actions as an officer in the events that happen during your routine.

 HEADQUARTERS
 - Commander in Chief